Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 	label2->setAlignment(TextHAlignment::LEFT)；	//Set the text level alignment is aligned to the left
 ```

-* CreateWithBMFont() can create Label with FNT file,it is similar to LabelBMFont.
-Look at a piece of code as follows, creating a label through LabelBMFont and Label:
+CreateWithBMFont() can create Label with FNT file, it is similar to LabelBMFont.
+Look at a piece of code as follow, creating a label through LabelBMFont and Label:

 ```
 	auto label3 = LabelBMFont::create("Create label through LabelBMFont class by .fnt file", "fonts/helvetica-32.fnt");